Native Son (1951 film): Development

 The history of this movie started with the Broadway version of Richard Wright's novel Native Son, produced by Orson Welles.
 Welles worked with playwright Paul Green and Richard Wright himself on the adaptation.
 MGM offered Wright $25,000 for the film rights to the novel, but they insisted the movie be cast with white actors exclusively.
 The independent producer Harold Hecht proposed to make the film, but wanted Bigger to be a white man of an oppressed ethnic background rather than a black man.
 Wright declined both.

 Wright ultimately agreed to a proposal by French director Pierre Chenal to film his version.
 Chenal's film was greatly influenced by Welles' version and took it as its starting point.

 France and Italy were approached for location, but both countries refused to grant the requisite permits; they were recipients of US economic aid from the Marshall Plan and were afraid of repercussions if they hosted such an incendiary film.
 Wright and Chanal then turned to Argentina, where Chanal had already shot several pictures after fleeing from the Nazis in France.
 Funding for the film came from Argentina's government, which had raised the money by taxing the box office receipts of Hollywood movies shown there.

 Shechtman wrote that the process of making Buenos Aires look like Chicago occurred "without too much difficulty".
-The slums there substituted easily for the slums of Chicago, and Wright was meticulous about recreating Chicago visually, insisting that storefronts and brand names recreated on set were authentic.
+The slums there substituted easily for the slums of Chicago, and Wright was meticulous about recreating Chicago visually, insisting that storefronts and brand names recreated on set be authentic.

 Wright played Bigger because his first choice, Canada Lee, who had portrayed the character in the Broadway play, was not able to do so.
 Many other actors would not consider the role because they were fearful of repercussions; Wright was blacklisted in Hollywood at the time for membership in the communist party.
 The role of Mary required the white actress to touch a black man, so multiple actresses were unwilling to take the role.
 Hollywood actress Jean Wallace accepted the female lead, possibly because her career had stalled due to personal problems.

 American studios refused to release the film, but independent distributor Classic Pictures picked it up after extensive editing.
 About 30 minutes of film had been excised as per the direction of the New York Board of Censors.

-Release
+Release and later restoration

-Despite editing, multiple U.S. states made it illegal to show the edited film.
+Despite a heavy editing, multiple U.S. states made it illegal to show the new cut of the film.